 Some neighborhoods of District 1 enjoy new infrastructure; however, today’s new infrastructure will become tomorrow’s repair and replacement projects.
 Unless we address the infrastructure deficit in the older neighborhoods of District 1 and city-wide, we won’t be able to address the future demands in the new neighborhoods of District 1.
 For far too long the city has promised public facility and infrastructure that it has failed to deliver.
 When the city doesn’t deliver, it reduces livability and makes residents resistant to change.
 I will not shy away from the difficult conversation of reallocating scarce taxpayer dollars or finding new sources of revenue to bring our infrastructure and public facilities current.

-I envision a city that spends less time strangled by endless debates and focuses more sharply on addressing the biggest challenges facing our city; that builds the permanent supportive housing needed for unsheltered individuals and families; that makes housing more affordable to more San Diego; city that supports pipelines from high school and college to good paying jobs; that encourages creation of good paying jobs in the green and blue economy; that implements its Climate Action Plan and proactively implements community choice energy and addresses sea-level rise; that provides robust and safe transit, bike ways, sidewalks, and crosswalks.
-A city that understands changing how we move contributes to fighting climate change but also makes for better, more livable neighborhoods; that protects its open space, canyons, coastal bluffs, and beaches; that spends less time on soundbites and photo ops and instead delivers on promised public facilities and infrastructure to complete our neighborhoods; that engages the public in new and meaningful ways such as participatory budgeting; and that ensures equity in public safety in every neighborhood.
+I envision a city that spends less time strangled by endless debates and focuses on addressing the challenges facing our city; that builds permanent supportive housing for unsheltered individuals and families; that makes housing more affordable to more San Diegans; that supports pipelines from high school and college to good paying jobs; that encourages a diversified workforce in the green and blue economy; that implements its Climate Action Plan and implements community choice energy and addresses sea-level rise; and, that provides robust and safe transit, bike ways, sidewalks, and crosswalks.
+A city that understands changing how we get around helps fight climate change but also makes for better, more livable neighborhoods; that protects its open space, canyons, coastal bluffs, and beaches; that spends less time on soundbites and photo ops and instead delivers promised public facilities and infrastructure to complete our neighborhoods; that engages the public in new and meaningful ways such as participatory budgeting; and, that ensures equity in public safety across every neighborhood.

 When we take the time to listen and to collectively focus our vision, we can move our city forward.
 Much of this vision can be achieved in the near-term, but other parts will take sustained and persistent effort.
 Let us demand more from our elected officials who too often focus on “4 years and out” or “8 years and out” timeframes.
 Our residents and businesses are in it for the long term, so too should our elected officials.